reach-sh/reach-lang/docs/dev/src/tut/rps/index.md

 ```

-And we can specify that whenever the same value is provided for both hands, no matter what it is, `{!reach} winner` always returns `{!reach} DRAW`:
+And we can specify that whenever the same value is provided for both hands, no matter what it is, `{!rsh} winner` always returns `{!rsh} DRAW`:

 ```
 load: /examples/rps-5-trust/index.rsh